JoakimHaglund/JoakimHaglund/README.md

-# Welcome to my Github profile!
+# Welcome!
 Hello my name is Joakim Halund Malm and I'm a student at Teknikhögskolan in Göteborg where im studying to become a .NET-Developer.

-I am currently seeking an internship opportunity at a company with a focus on .NET development during the weeks 43-50 in 2024 and 3-21 in 2025.
+I am currently seeking an internship opportunity at a company with a focus on .NET development during the weeks 3-21 in 2025.
 ### 🥷 Skillset:
 <img alt="C#" width="45px" align="left" style="padding-right:10px"
   src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/csharp/csharp-original.svg" />